lifewatch/elab-documentation/docs/user-guide.md

 This page helps you choose the right web services by applying different filters.

 ## Discover use cases

-1. Upload your file
+Use cases are examples of how you can use services to show and analyze your data.
+They will give you a set up and which steps to follow to use the services.

+## Run services
+On this page you are able to upload your own file or to try out a marine or terrestrial demo file.
-To upload your own data files to the e-Lab, you will require a log-in and password.
+To upload your own data files to the e-Lab, you will require a **log-in** and password.
 You can obtain these freely by registering here.

-Note: without log-in and password you can use a marine or terrestrial demo file to discover the functionalities of the e-Lab.
+Without log-in and password you can use a marine or terrestrial demo file to discover the functionalities of the e-Lab.

+### Upload your own data file

-Prepare your data file for upload.
+- Prepare your data file for upload.
 Allowed file types: Plain text [TXT], Plain text [CSV], Excel [XLS] and Excel [XLSX].

-Note: All web services (except one, see further) require the uploaded data to be in the standard LifeWatch data format, based on and compatible with the OBIS Schema and Darwin Core.
-In SECTION 2 of this user guide you can find a description of this LifeWatch data format, some examples, and an overview of the required fields for every web service.
-The only exception is the "Check OBIS file" web service, which requires the uploaded data to be in the OBIS Schema format, instead of the LifeWatch data format.

-Click on "Browse" or "Choose file" (depending on your browser) to upload your file.
-This will open the file explorer on your PC.
-Select your file.
+- Click on "Browse" or "Choose file" (depending on your browser) to upload your file.
+- This will open the file explorer on your PC.
+- Select your file.

-Heading: use the flag box to indicate whether your first row contains the column names or not.
+**Heading**: use the flag box to indicate whether your first row contains the column names or not.

-Column delimiter: select the relevant column delimiter: Tab, Semicolon (;), Comma (,) or Vertical bar (|)
+**Column delimiter**: select the relevant column delimiter: Tab, Semicolon (;), Comma (,) or Vertical bar (|)

-Decimal symbol: select the relevant decimal symbol: Comma (,) or Point (.)
+**Decimal symbol**: select the relevant decimal symbol: Comma (,) or Point (.)

-Data format: select "lifewatch" for all web services (except for "Check OBIS file"); only select "obis" for the "Check OBIS file" web service (see above).
+**Data format**: select "lifewatch" for all web services (except for "Check OBIS file"); only select "obis" for the "Check OBIS file" web service (see above).

+### Select services

+Select an option between
+- **Predefined use cases** which are sets of webservices
+- **Custom webservices** from the list described below

+## Results

+## User Guide